Working time limits (the 48-hour week)

 Adult workers are entitled to a rest break of 20 minutes if you have to work more than six hours at a stretch.

 If you are under 18 and over school leaving age (you are under school leaving age until the end of the summer term of the school year in which you turn 16) you are classed as a young worker.
-Young workers cannot usually be made to work more that eight hours a day or 40 hours a week.
+Young workers cannot usually be made to work more than eight hours a day or 40 hours a week.
 These hours can't be averaged over a longer period.
 There are some exceptions to these rules.

 What counts as work?